What is the Simple Mail Transfer Protocol?

 In this article we have seen what is Simple Mail Transfer Protocol, how does it work along with commands to establish, maintain and terminate the Simple Mail Transfer Protocol configuration.

 This is a guide to the Simple Mail Transfer Protocol.
-Here we have discussed the How does the (SMTP) Simple Mail Transfer Protocol Work? along with Different commands in SMTP.
+Here we have discussed the basic concept, How does it work? along with Different commands in SMTP.
 You may also have a look at the following articles to learn more –